 There are two programs available to support carers and young people over the age of 18.

-The Stability in Family-Based Care Program helps young people leaving care remain in their family-based care placement and provides carers with continued carer payments until the young person turns 21.
+The Stability Post Care Team helps eligible young people leaving care remain in their family-based care placement and provides carers with continued basic carer payments until the young person turns 21.

 Other supports available